 I see this dog waiting here, at the same spot, every day.
 I don’t know what and no one knows.
 No idea what’s going on but this reminds me of HMV logo — the dog quietly listening to the voice on a gramophone.
 Here there's no gramophone, but maybe there is an invisible one that I can't … Continue reading His Master’s Voice

 Simon Anholt is the founder of the Good Country Index which measures what each country on earth contributes to the common good of humanity, and what it takes away, relative to its size.
 Similarly, the United Nations publishes a World Happiness Report every year.
 Each report is organized by chapters that delve deeper into issues relating to happiness, including mental … Continue reading Why Isn’t India on Top of The Good Country or Happiness Index?

 Everyone wants to sip the cup of love.
 Everyone wants to stitch their shattered luck.
 Everyone wants holiness in the world.
 Everyone wants to live with dignity.
 Everyone wants peace.
 Everyone wants to know the truth.
 Everyone wants the genie.
 Everyone wants to live.

 The other day I was doing nothing but observing people.
 It was fun and I could see different colors of people all around.
-I heard a motorist talk about rising road accidents in India after he jumped the red signal, I heard a woman talking about environment degradation while carrying 10 thin plastic bags full … Continue reading Don’t Judge Unless You’re Perfect: Part II
+I heard a motorist talk about rising road accidents in India after he jumped the red signal, I heard a woman talking about environmental degradation while carrying 10 thin plastic bags full … Continue reading Don’t Judge Unless You’re Perfect: Part II

 Success means different things to different people.
-There are tons of definitions available out there but my definition is simple and crazy.
-Success for me is: When my five senses are workingWhen I don’t have to wear formal dress to the office or follow a dress code for a meetingWhen I purchase and consume only what I needWhen I … Continue reading My Definition Of Success
+There're tons of definitions available out there but my definition is simple and crazy.
+When my five senses are workingWhen I don’t have to wear a formal dress for the office or follow a dress code for a meetingWhen I purchase and consume only what I needWhen I … Continue reading My Definition of Success